 Trust is inevitable for team success because team has to have trust in leaders’ direction and decisions.
-Leader, on the other hand, has to have trust that each team member is committed to the task and knows its own role during the assignment.
+Leader, on the other hand, has to have trust that each team member is committed to the task.
+He also knows its own role during the assignment.
 Only if mutual confidence exists there is a possibility to reach the goal.
 This is something that leaders feel and live with each task and each day.

-We often forget how important this is because we tend to make each task a routine, work without surprises.
+We forget how important this is because we tend to make each task a routine, work without surprises.
 In such environment it is hard to put team members’ trust on probe.
 Everybody fulfills known tasks, nothing unusual happens and roles that have been learned before suit well.
-That leads us to believe that when we work with people we trust it is always going to be easy and comfortable.
-This could be the case when we work on everyday tasks, but trust will come in question in situations that are not so common..
-The leader is the one which should explore the borders of his own capabilities as well as borders of his team.
-Crossing those borders gives us advantage in comparison to other teams and pushes the team to explore new ways of reaching the goals.
+When we work with people we trust it is always going to be easy and comfortable.
+Trust will come in question in situations that are not so common.
+It pushes the team to explore new ways of reaching the goals.
 What happens with trust in such situations?

-Absence of trust could be mutual: leader’s toward his team or vice versa.
-Trust is crucial component within team and lack of it forces every team member to adjust behavior when cooperating with other members.
-In such situations team members usually feel the need to calm situation and are searching for words and behavior that will positively, in emotional meaning of that word, influence the others.
-To achieve that positive influence people usually try to figure out how they have to behave to avoid disturbing anyone and how to discover what “others” want.
-Sometimes even the leader while guiding, ordering or explaining the job in front of the team covers the real emotions and language with some other expressions trying not to discomfort anyone.
+Absence of trust could be mutual: leaders’ toward his team or vice versa.
+Trust is crucial component within team.
+Lack of it forces every team member to adjust behavior when cooperating with other members.
+In such situations team members usually feel the need to calm situation.
+They are searching for words and behavior that will positively, in emotional meaning of that word, influence the others.
+To achieve that positive influence people usually try to figure out how they have to behave to avoid disturbing anyone.
+They will try to find out how to discover what “others” want.
+Sometimes even the leader while in front of the team covers the emotions and language trying not to discomfort anyone.
 Doing so, simultaneously and unconsciously, we build strong walls around us to protect ourselves.

 Leaders have much better possibilities than they often believe!
 By increasing trust toward teammates they will have excellent starting point for improving overall trust level within the team.
-Through increased cooperation, as well as open and constructive problem solving, leader can improve organizational climate in his team and consequently trust as well.
+Through increased cooperation, as well as open and constructive problem solving, leader can improve organizational climate in his team.
+Consequently this will lead to trust as well.
 If team members recognize increased trust level from their leader they will be able to confront more fearless with problems than before.
-This will increase leader’s self confidence r so he will be willing to step into more dangerous waters even more.
+This will increase leader’s self-confidence r so he will be willing to step into more dangerous waters even more.

-Promoting trust and climate that support creative and proactive work with full engagement of all team members helps individuals, teams and organization to achieve their results with higher emotional involvement.
-In other words, it is situation in which we recognize that employees care about high quality of their own as well as of team achievements.
-The quality is extremely important differentiator when customers compare the products and services of various companies.
-Quality is crucial because it helps company to fulfill the promise to customers on the long term and excel the competition.
-Organizational climate based on trust, confidence, and open communication is something everyone in organization should contribute because it is inevitable for its survival and success.
+Promoting trust and climate that support creative and proactive work with full engagement of all team members is important.
+It helps individuals, teams and organization to achieve their results with higher emotional involvement.
+It is situation in which we recognize that employees care about quality of their own and team achievements.
+Quality is crucial because it helps company to fulfill the promise to customers on the long term.
+Organizational climate based on trust, confidence, and open communication is something everyone in organization should contribute.
+It is inevitable for its survival and success.